Open-Science-Training-Handbook/Open-Science-Training-Handbook_EN/03OnLearningAndTraining/README.md

   * Provide authentic, real-world tasks and case studies, ideally matched to the participants background and immediate interests.

-  * Show relevance to the participants’ current academic lifes.
+  * Show relevance to the participants’ current academic lives.

   * Convey your own passion and enthusiasm for Open Science.